GameStop offers $56 billion to acquire eBay despite financing concerns

 Why This Matters

-GameStop offered $55.5 billion to acquire eBay, proposing to use its 1,600 US retail locations for authentication and fulfillment services.
-The struggling retailer faces skepticism about financing the deal, given eBay's $48 billion market cap versus GameStop's $11 billion valuation.
+GameStop made an unsolicited $55.5 billion offer to buy eBay, proposing to combine its 1,600 US retail locations with eBay's platform for authentication and fulfillment services, despite having a market cap four times smaller than eBay's $48 billion valuation.